Luongduytoan2006/Luongduytoan2006/README.md

 ## 👋 About me

-- 🎓 Information Technology – **Data Science & AI** student at **DUT – University of Science and Technology – UD**
+I'm an IT student (Data Science & AI) at **DUT – University of Science and Technology – UD** who enjoys working close to the backend and data layer.
-- 💻 Interested in **Backend Development**, **Web technologies** and **Artificial Intelligence**
+I like building small but practical products, experimenting with local AI / SLM tools, and learning how real systems are designed – not just how to pass assignments.

+- 💻 Currently focusing on **backend development** with Node.js / TypeScript, Express and Nitro
+- 🗄 Using **Supabase** as my main data platform and trying out different ways to model and query data
+- 🧠 Experimenting with **RAG systems**, **Python + Flask** and local AI tools to build personal assistants and automation
 - 🧩 Enjoy solving problems, building side projects and learning from real-world systems
-- ☕ Usually coffee code and code at night with some music
+- ☕ Usually coding late at night with some coffee and music

 ---